 Child Care Aware

-Child Care Aware contains specialist within the field to assist early childhood professionals in all aspects of starting your business.
+Child Care Aware offers specialist within the field, to assist early childhood professionals in all aspects of starting your business.
 There are many levels of support depending on what your needs are.
 The following are the levels of support that you could receive from their assistance:

 Health and Safety Coaches

-Health and safety coaches are the point of entry.
-They will go over regulations and what will be needed to proceed to the next step.
+Health and safety coaches serve as the first point of contact.
+They will guide you through regulations and what will be needed to proceed to the next step.

-They will help you with a walkthrough of your proposed center and help you collect the documents needed to go through the background check and application process.
-Then, they will help you through the licensing process and let you know what is expected from the Division of Regulated Child Care.
+Coaches will help you with a walkthrough of your proposed center and help with the collection of documents needed to go through the background check and application process.
+Coaches will also help by explaining the licensing process and let you know what is expected from the Division of Regulated Child Care.

 Quality Coaches